 The device used in which the newly hatched chicks are tended by the provision of heat until they develop enough features is called a brooder.
 The brooder could be in form of a special house called the brooding house.

-Preparations for receiving day-old Chicks for Rearing
+how to Prepare and receive day-old Chicks for Rearing

 (ii) Repair broken or damaged floors, roofs and windows.